jordan-playfab/playfab-liveops-game/plan.md

 - [ ] Give new players a weapon
 - [ ] Actual combat engine with reports at the end
 - [ ] Player HP and damage taking
+- [x] Use Redux
-- [ ] Use Redux and HOCs to store data
+- [ ] Create page HOC to handle errors and maybe more later
 - [ ] Watch mode
 - [ ] Improve PlayFab helper
 - [ ] Actual loot in looter shooter